 There is no substitute for and nothing better than real sea time under sail in a proper ship to gain critical experience and advance the skills for a young mariner.
 But oftentimes on these hard-working ships sailing today, there is little time to focus on advancing these critical skills for the professional mariner.
 Skills such as wirework and sail-making, ship and boat carpentry and so on.
 And rarely does the opportunity roll around to actually be part of rerigging a square-rigged ship so extensively, or lay out and make a sail with a professional sailmaker.
 Or build a dory properly learning or rebuild an historic watercraft under the direction of a master boat builder.
 And critically, it is very difficult to get the time and access to boats to develop comprehensive small boat handling skills.
 These things we do at the Bosun School.

 The purpose of the Picton Castle’s Bosun School is to provide this opportunity to young dedicated mariners to advance their skills in a concentrated fashion without the entirely natural demands and distractions of being underway at sea standing watches and tending the job every minute of the day.
-Conducted by myself, the crew of the Picton Castle and special guest instructors, the Bosun School pushes our students to significantly advance their skill levels, making their chances at the best berths in good ships of their choice all the more likely.
+Conducted by myself, the crew of the Picton Castle and special guest instructors, the Bosun School pushes our students to significantly advance their skill levels.
 And also, with simply being better at the job of being a mariner they get to enjoy the job more.
 Once signed aboard the next ship they will have that much more to offer and will be a greater contributor to helping the ship on her mission – which is, after all, what being crew is all about.
 These young mariners will simply be more appreciated and thus more in demand.
-In this year’s course we are also offering a Transport Canada certified Marine First Aid course and an Industrial Rigging certificate.

 Stay tuned for updates…..